NX101.com - A course in Nikon Digital Photography

 In a well exposed photo, you are going to be hard pressed to see any difference between 12-bit mode and 14-bit mode.
 But, if you heavily modify you photos, or attempt to bring out detail in deep shadows, you will benefit from 14-bit mode.

 Analogy: What if I seated you (the sensor) near a crowded highway and asked you to count cars (the photons of light) as best you can.
-If I stop you after one minute (a slow ISO) and ask you for your count of cars, your count will probably be plus or minus a couple of cars.
-But, if instead I stopped you after six seconds (a fast ISO), asked you for your count and multiplied the result by 10 (to 'obtain' one minute figures), all of a sudden, instead of being off by one or two, the count might be off by ten's.
+If I stop you after one minute (say ISO 200) and ask you for your count of cars, your count will probably be plus or minus a couple of cars.
+But, if instead I stopped you after six seconds (say an ISO of 2000), asked you for your count and multiplied the result by 10 (60/6 to 'obtain' one minute estimates), all of a sudden, instead of being off by one or two, the count might be off by ten's.

 Dynamic Range: The dynamic range of a NEF appears to be around 12EV.
 Which means that a 12-bit NEF is converting a voltage into a 12-bit number, and a 14-bit NEF is converting (the same voltage) into a 14-bit number.
 However, the dynamic range of a 14-bit NEF is slightly more than 12-bit.